 This is a foam and coil bed-in-a-box hybrid that ships right to your door.

-The polyester and cotton blend cover should help you keep cool thanks to the Thermic Phase Change fabric and Gel-Infused Memory Foam quilted into it.
-This mattress stands 14 inches in height.
+The cover should help you keep cool thanks to the Thermic Phase Change fabric and Gel-Infused Memory Foam quilted into it.
+This mattress stands 12 inches in height.

-- The top layer is made up of a 1.5-inch TitanChil Endurance Foam.
+- The top layer is made up of a 3-inch Energex™ Temperature Responsive Foam.
 You should notice a deep hug and body-contouring as you sink into this layer.

-- The third layer contains 1 inch of SmartFlow Support Foam.
+- The second layer contains 1 inch of SmartFlow Support Foam.
 This layer acts as a transition between the comfort materials and the coils below.
-Holes punched into the foam promote airflow.

-- The final layer consists of 8-inch Quantum Edge Pocketed Support Coils.
+- The support layer consists of 6-inch Quantum Edge Pocketed Support Coils.
 This should provide enhanced edge support and should help to minimize motion transfer by isolating energy.